paireks/dotbim/README.md

 ## Introduction

-Introducing an open-source, accessible, simple, minimalistic file format for BIM.
+Introducing an open-source and minimalist file format for BIM.
 Built to be easy to read and write.

 Created by BIM developers for BIM developers.